rfwlab/rfw/docs/articles/getting-started/quick-start.md

 rfw dev
 ```

-`rfw dev` compiles the Go sources to `app.wasm`, serves an HTML shell, and reloads the page when files change.
+`rfw dev` compiles the Go sources to `app.wasm`, serves an HTML shell, reloads the page when files change, and serves files from a top-level `static/` directory at the root path.
+Requests to `/static/*` resolve to the same files so URLs stay unchanged.
+When a `host/` directory is present, the command also builds and runs the host binary from `build/host/host`.

 The default `index.html` mounts the Wasm module with plain JavaScript: